SeaQL/sea-orm-tutorial/README.md

 # SeaORM Tutorials

-This repository contains step-by-step tutorials on how to use SeaORM to do CRUD operations from simple ones to very complex online applications in Rust Language.
+This repository contains step-by-step tutorials on how to use SeaORM to do CRUD operations on databases in the Rust Language.

-The tutorial is based on a software system for managing fruits in a fruit market.
+The tutorial is based on a software system for managing a simple database to store information of bakeries.

-The tutorials are
+The tutorials contain the following chapters:

-1. [**Simple CRUD operations**](https://www.sea-ql.org/sea-orm-tutorial/ch01-00-simple-crud-getting-started.html) - This tutorials explains how to use SeaORM to do basic tasks like create a table in a database, insert a row into the table, update a column, delete operations and logging the results to the console.
-The database used is MySQL
+1. [**Bakery Backend**](https://www.sea-ql.org/sea-orm-tutorial/ch01-00-build-backend-getting-started.html) - This chapter covers the basics of using SeaORM to interact with the database (a MySQL database is used for illustration).
+On top of this backend you can build any interface you need.
-2. [**TODO Application**](https://www.sea-ql.org/sea-orm-tutorial/ch02-00-todo-app-getting-started.html) - This tutorial shows how to use SeaORM, SQLite and PostgreSQL to create a realtime sync TODO application where a user can buy fruits from the mango market.
+2. [**Rocket Integration**](https://www.sea-ql.org/sea-orm-tutorial/ch02-00-integration-with-rocket.html) - This chapter explains how to integrate the SeaORM backend into the Rocket framework to create a web application that provides a web API or even a simple frontend.

 [![Discord](https://img.shields.io/discord/873880840487206962?label=Discord)](https://discord.com/invite/uCPdDXzbdv)